ozhankaraman/IstioCC/README.md

 Second Rule traffic coming from region2 zone2 will be distributed to region2 and region3 Third Rule traffic coming from region2 zone3 will be redirected all to region4, zone5

-Note: We could not control destination traffic on zone basis if from and to traffic is on different regions.
+Note: We could not control destination traffic on zone basis if from and to traffic is on different clusters.
-If they are on same region we could control destination zone.
+If they are on same cluster, we could control destination zone.
 ``` bash
 kubectl apply --context=c2-admin -n sample -f - <<EOF
 apiVersion: networking.istio.io/v1alpha3